MicrosoftDocs/power-platform/power-platform/developer/unified-experience/finance-operations-deploy-packages.md

 To get the latest shared marketplace extension:

 1. TODO: Describe where this starts.
-Is it in PPAC?
+Is it in Power Platform admin center?
 1. Locate and install **Dynamics 365 Finance and Operations Tools** shared extension under **Organization Settings** > **Extensions**. (preview version)
 1. Add a **Create Deployable Package** task in your build pipeline and ensure it contains task version 1.\*.
 1. Ensure **Add Licenses to Deployable Package** has task version 1.\*.